EgosOwn/llama-linux-helper/README.md

 # Installation and Usage

-You need Python on Linux and [LLaMA.cpp](https://github.com/ggerganov/llama.cpp/) installed.
+You need python and [llama-cpp-python](https://pypi.org/project/llama-cpp-python/) installed.
 From there you can drop the script, make it executable, and run it like so:

 ```./linux-help.py "Create zip file containing data.txt"```